marcoluchi11/marcoluchi11/README.md

 - 👋 Hi, I’m @marcoluchi11
-- 👀 I’m interested in Web Development, especializing in Front-end
+- 👀 I’m passionate about Web Development, especializing in Front-end
-- 🌱 I’m currently learning Backend technologies
+- 🌱 I’m currently learning Typescript
 - 💞️ I’m looking to collaborate on anything that gets me experience in the IT industry.
 - 📫 How to reach me - marcoaluchi@hotmail.com